Can I Get Fired for Calling in Sick?

 2. Review Your Employer's Sick Leave Policy

-Check your employer's sick leave policy to ensure that you followed the proper procedures for requesting and reporting sick leave.
-Understanding your employer's policy can help clarify any misunderstandings and support your case if there are inconsistencies in how the policy was applied.
+Check your employer's sick leave policy to ensure that you follow the proper procedures for requesting and reporting sick leave.
+Understanding your employer's policy can help clarify any misunderstandings and support your case if there are inconsistencies in its application.

 3. File a Complaint